 Unless you’re Michael Kors or the late Steve Jobs, you probably don’t wear the same clothes every day.

-But it can be easy, given the convenience of the Standard American Diet, to find the same food on our plates.
+But it can be easy, given the convenience of the standard American diet, to find the same food on our plates day after day.

 Our bodies need a variety of foods from all food groups in order to function.
-And part of that variety includes a daily dose of vitamins.
+Part of the variety we should be considering includes a daily dose of vitamins.

-Vitamins are are one of the groups of nutrients that our bodies need in order to grow, develop and stay healthy.
-Different vitamins play different roles—they help us fight off infections, keep our nerves healthy and help our blood clot.
-They also help our bodies turn food into energy and protect us when we are feeling stressed or sleep deprived.
+Vitamins are one of the groups of nutrients that our bodies need in order to grow, develop and stay healthy.
+Different vitamins play different roles—they help us fight off infections, keep our nerves healthy, and help with blood clots.
+They also help our bodies turn food into energy and protect us when we are feeling stressed or sleep-deprived.

 There are 13 vitamins that we need a healthy dose of every day: